IslandHealthVolunteering/IHVolunteeringAPI/README.md

 dotnet run
 ```

-This should spin up the server locally, accessible on `https://localhost:5008`.
+This should spin up the server locally, accessible on `https://localhost:5008/api/<Route>`.

+## Swagger
+A Swagger Open API spec for the API should load automatically when the application is run, but is also accessible on `https://localhost:5008`.

 ## Postgres
 You need to have an instance of postgres running on port 5432 for the API to communicate with.